Lenkakr/Comparing-Random-Forest-with-Artificial-Neural-Network-in-prediction-of-parental-status/README.md

-# Comparing-Random-Forest-with-Artificial-Neural-Network-in-prediction-of-parental-status

-**Comparing Random Forest with Artificial Neural Network in prediction of parental status in 50+ adults**
+# Comparing Random Forest with Artificial Neural Network in prediction of parental status in 50+ adults

 ## Introduction to the project